 Tendinitis

 Both acute and chronic tendinitis can be debilitation problems for many people.
 Tendinitis usually arises from overuse injuries and those become chronic because the person continues to try and push through the pain.
 Chronic tendonitis can last months if not years and can be difficult to treat.
 The most common areas for tendinitis include the outside and inside of the elbow (Tennis and Golfer’s elbow), the outside of the hip, the front of the knee and the Achilles tendon.
-The Tenex device has revolutionized the treatment even for those that have suffered from this very painful condition for a year or more.
+The TenJet device has revolutionized the treatment even for those that have suffered from this very painful condition for a year or more.

 Carpal tunnel Syndrome